PennyLaneAI/pennylane-qiskit/README.rst

     dev.capabilities()['backend']

 Running your code on an IBM Quantum Experience simulator or even a real hardware chip is just as easy.
-Instead of the provider above, you would instantiate a :code:`'qiskit.ibm'` provider by giving your IBM Quantum Experience token:
+Instead of the device above, you would instantiate a :code:`'qiskit.ibm'` device by giving your IBM Quantum Experience token:

 .. code-block:: python

     import pennylane as qml
     dev = qml.device('qiskit.ibm', wires=2, ibmqx_token="XXX")

+In order to avoid any publishing of your token it is also possible to define an environment variable :code:`IBMQX_TOKEN`, which will be taken if non is provided.
-Per default the provider :code:`ibm` uses the simulator backend, but you can change that to be the real backend as given by
+Per default the backend :code:`ibm` uses the simulator backend :code:`ibmq_qasm_simulator`, but you can change that to be any of the real backends as given by

 .. code-block:: python